 In the decades following World War II, New York emerged as a new center of contemporary art in the Western hemisphere, eclipsing Paris in importance.
 It was a moment of bold beginnings.
 The gestural painting styles that developed in the United States in the late 1940s and ‘50s had unprecedented explosive energy and grew out of an experimentation with painting as an expression of the subconscious.
 These were the landmark beginnings of abstract expressionism and its concurrent artistic movements—from intense fields of color, to minimal manipulation of surface and texture, to artists learning from dance and movement and examining the everyday.

 Big Picture presents these vibrant developments in painting and sculpture as an ongoing and evolving exhibition.
-A November addition introduces works by European artists grappling with their unique experiences and concerns in the wake of World War II, centered more strongly on the figure and the environment.
 As the galleries change, new connections and points of departure will be uncovered.

 Exhibition generously supported by Sotheby’s.